 Starting a business requires reviewing, making decisions, conducting market research, and gaining expertise in areas you never imagined.
 The process of starting a company requires considerable time, effort, and resources, from the initial idea phase to the final launch.
 While certain aspects of the process may be unique to your particular business, there are many similarities that most entrepreneurs encounter as they begin their ventures.
 In this guide, we’ve broken down the initial steps you’ll want to take when starting your own business.

-1. Research and Choose a Business Idea
+1. Find Your Business Idea

 To decide the type of business you want to launch, you must conduct adequate research on a potential idea, considering factors such as consumer demand, target audience, and competition.
 Additionally, you’ll want to consider your current skills and how they could apply to your business concept, as well as startup costs, the industry, available resources, and any opportunities to test your idea prior to deciding to bring it to market.